ivozandhuis/reuseDeVries/paper/paper.md

 ## Introduction
 Ever since the introduction of computers in historical research digital datasets are constructed.
 The current opinion is that these datasets should be archived and made available for reuse as Open Data.
 In The Netherlands the NHDA (now incorporated in KNAW-DANS) was the first organization in the humanities to acknowledge this task and stored the first digital datasets in their archiving system [].
 They are now available in EASY at KNAW-DANS [].

-In this article we ask ourselves how these archived datasets can reused.
+In this article we ask ourselves how these archived datasets could be reused.
 In our opinion scholars should be able to combine isolated datasets in order to ask new research questions or evaluate results.
 In the CLARIAH infrastructure Linked Data and its standard dataformat Resource Descripton Framework (RDF) [] is chosen as the basic technology to enable the linking of datasets through overlapping values and properties.
 It will result in an ecosystem for datasets, its data management and its usage.
 [Hoekstra etal 2017].

 In order to investigate whether old datasets could be reused according to these modern principles, we did an experiment with a dataset, stored in EASY and created by B.M.A. de Vries as part of the research for her PhD-thesis, published in 1986 [De Vries 1986].
 We want to know how the dataset can be
 * obtained and read,